Share This Article:

 Why Pneumonia is More Common in Seniors

-- Changes to the lungs as we age.
-Seniors can't always effectively clear secretions as well from their lungs.
+Changes to the lungs as we age: Because of changes to the respiratory system that happen with age, seniors can't always effectively clear secretions as well from their lungs.
 Those secretions can go down into bronchial tubes, causing the infection.

-- Senior health conditions.
-Some conditions can put seniors at a higher risk.
-These include diabetes, Parkinson's disease, HIV, cystic fibrosis, asthma and COPD (chronic obstructive pulmonary disease).
-Surgery can also expose seniors to infections
+Senior health conditions: Diabetes, Parkinson's disease, chemotherapy, and HIV put seniors at a higher risk for pneumonia, as well as cystic fibrosis, asthma, COPD (chronic obstructive pulmonary disease), and bronchiectasis.
+Surgery can also expose seniors to infections that can lead to pneumonia.

 Signs of Pneumonia

-Symptoms can include coughing, fever, chills, shortness of breath, chest pain, coughing, fatigue, and the sudden worsening of a cold or the flu.
+Symptoms can include coughing, fever, chills, shortness of breath, chest pain, green or yellow sputum that comes up during coughing, fatigue, and the sudden worsening of a cold or the flu.

 Typically, a physician will do a chest X-ray and/or blood test to determine if a senior has pneumonia.
+Bacterial pneumonia, it is usually treated with antibiotics.
+If the infection is viral, an anti-viral medicine may be prescribed.
 In addition to medication, doctors may give the patient fluids, oxygen, pain relief and medical support.

 Reducing the Risk of Pneumonia in Seniors